-Personalised medicine approach
+Personalised medicine and clinical trials

 Advances in technology – such as next generation sequencing – have enabled efficient methods to read cancer DNA and define patients into low- and high-risk groups.
 This will eventually lead to a personalised medicine approach, where patients will be treated with the drugs that are most likely to achieve remission, or even perhaps cure, and not exposed to side effects of treatments that are unlikely to be effective or only effective for a short time.

 Through its ongoing participation in CLL trials, Ireland has showcased its ability to perform well in clinical trials and, as a direct result of this, has been co-opted into the current German CLL trial CLL13 (through Cancer Trials Ireland) to fund Ireland’s participation.
 This trial is testing the combination of all the most modern treatments of CLL, by looking at certain drugs in combination as initial therapy, instead of chemotherapy, there is hope this may even be a cure for CLL.